GeorgiaMihalcea/georgiamihalcea.github.io/index.markdown

 layout: home
 ---
-# Welcome to Film Shaper Lab!
+Welcome to Film Shaper Lab!

 <h1 class="animated-text">Semantic Shift</h1>

-This is a place where we explore the semantic enrichment of films and media content.
+This is a place where we explore the semantic enrichment for films and media content.